ElchiBey/MyStringList/README.md

 # MyStringList

-This is one of my homework from Fundamentals of Programming course, where I had to implement some methods of StringList.
+Implementation of several methods for StringList.